qwang-big/Eier/README.md

 writeData(res$gr, c("CLL", "Bcell"), prefix)
 ```

-, and the sub-networks list was saved to a JSON file for visualizing in an internet browser:
+, and the sub-networks list was saved to a JSON with each network structure:
 ```r
 exportJSONnets(res$gs, prefix)
 ```